metagenomics/denbi-nanopore-training/docs/polishing/index.rst

 Assembly polishing
 ==================

+We are going to do 2 polishings to optimize our assembly:
+1. Polishing with pilon using Illumina data
+2. Polishing with racon and medaka using Nanopore data

-We are going to polish the canu assembly using pilon together with Illumina data and nanopolish with Nanopore data.
+If there is time we are also going to polish the racon/medaka polished assembly with Pilon and Illumina data.

 .. toctree::
    :maxdepth: 1

    pilon/index.rst
-   nanopolish/index.rst
+   medaka/index.rst